farrokhm/local_llm_web_chatbot/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
-*(Note: You will need to create a `LICENSE` file with the MIT License text if you choose to use it.)*